Inca Trail Packing List | Inca Trail to Machu Picchu Packing List

 7: Flip-flops (thongs/sandals)

-Especially if you plan on taking a shower on the third night, these are essentials for your Inca Trail packing list.
-Even if you don’t end up showering, they can be useful for relaxing and allowing your feet to breathe for a bit in the evenings.
+Especially if you plan to shower on the third night, these are essentials for your Inca Trail packing list.
+Even if you don’t shower, they can help you relax.
+They also let your feet breathe in the evenings.

 8: Water Bottles/Snacks

-Though food and water will be supplied by your tour company, you’re more than likely to find yourself thirsty or with some hunger pangs as you trek throughout the day.
+Your tour company will provide food and water.
+However, you may still feel thirsty or hungry while you trek.
 These will help to keep you going until it’s time to stop for a meal.

 9: First-Aid Kit/Personal Medications